gaehlerm/SoftwareEngineering/README.md

 Anyway, try to write tests that don’t need files or IO.
 It makes things much easier.
 Especially with unit tests you won't have to deal with setup and teardown functions.

 Here is an example of a test with setup and teardown functions. [https://code-maven.com/slides/python/pytest-class]
-// is there a better way to define setup and teardown?
-It's not so clear.

 ```py
 class TestClass():
     def setup_class(self):